ififfy/flipflip/docs/config.md

 ## Backup
 Backup your FlipFlip data or restore from a previous backup.

+#### Auto Backup
+Turn this on to automatically create a backup every time the number of configured days passes.

 #### Backup Data
 This creates a backup with all your current FlipFlip data (preferences, library, scenes, etc.)